 People can be negative and if someone doesn’t know the full situation, why overexplain to try to get reassurance?
 It’s a waste of unnecessary energy.

 Save your confidence and your energy and talk about your relationship with your partner who truly is aware of everything.

 Have a plan to see each other

 This is super important.
 When trying to figure out how to survive a long distance relationship, you need to know when you’re going to physically be seeing your partner.

 Don’t disregard the importance of seeing each other.
-Sometimes a long distance relationship leads to fixed ideas that perhaps when you meet up in real life, you don’t click the way you thought you would.
+Sometimes a long distance partner leads to fixed ideas that perhaps when you meet up in real life, you don’t click the way you thought you would.

-The last thing you want to do is let things go stale and go really long periods with out seeing each other.
+The last thing you want to do is let things go stale and go really long periods without seeing each other.
 See each other often as your schedules allow it.